Ecommerce Benchmarks: How Does Your Store Measure Up?

 Benchmarks:

-• New customer acquisition: $20-$40
+- New customer acquisition: $20–$40

 Conversion Rate

-It you’re interested in learning more about how to increase your ecommerce conversion rate, check out our full guide on conversion rate optimization.
+If you’re interested in learning more about how to increase your ecommerce conversion rate, check out our full guide on conversion rate optimization.

 Benchmarks:

-• Resting conversion rate: 2-3%
+- Resting conversion rate: 2–3%

-• Viral conversion rate: 4-6%
+- Viral conversion rate: 4–6%

-• Conversion rate during promotional periods: 6%
+- Conversion rate during promotional periods: 6%

-There is a lot of strategy that goes into increasing your average order value, starting with the product line.
-Make sure you have enough products in your store and/or a reason for customers to buy multiples of products in order to increase AOV.
-You also need a strong cross sell/upsell strategy to incentivize higher value purchases.
+Make sure you have enough products in your store and/or a reason for customers to buy multiple products in order to increase AOV.
+You also need a strong cross-sell/upsell strategy to incentivize higher-value purchases.

 Benchmarks:

-• Healthy AOV: 2.5X your average product price
+- Healthy AOV: 2.5x your average product price

-Your customer lifetime value is an essential component of your overall ecommerce business success.
-Viral brands have a lifetime value around 2.5-3X AOV.
+Viral brands have a lifetime value of around 2.5–3x AOV.
 The most successful brands with strong strategies for increasing lifetime value have CLVs even higher than this.

 Benchmarks:

-• Healthy CLV: 2.5-3X AOV
+- Healthy CLV: 2.5–3x AOV

-Revenue Per Email Send
+Revenue per Email Sent

 Your email list is an asset.
 If nurtured properly, your email list will become a dependable source of revenue.
 The key is to build a relationship with your customers, providing value through your emails.
-Not every email should be a hard sell.
-How much money can you expect to make out of each email sent?
-Healthy brands are making between $0.10-$0.20 per email.

-If you want to learn more about how to create an email program that drives real revenue long term, check out our playbook on building a successful ecommerce email marketing program for your business.
+If you want to learn more about how to create an email program that drives real revenue in the long term, check out our playbook on building a successful ecommerce email marketing program for your business.

 Benchmarks:

-• Revenue per email per send: $0.10
+- Revenue per email sent: $0.10

-Remember, if you’re not measuring up on some of these metrics that means you have some huge opportunities in your business.
+If you’re not measuring up on some of these ecommerce benchmarks, it means you have some huge opportunities in your business.
 But you need to take action!
-We’ve linked resources throughout to help you do that, and as always never hesitate to reach out to us for a 15 minute discussion about your business.